GOVCERT-LU/ce1sus/README.md

 ##Installation

-For the installation please refer to the Documentation files
+For the installation please refer to the Documentation files.
+Click [here](docs/DOCUMENTATION.md)

 ##Remarks